Delivering on the people sustainability agenda

-While the environmental aspect of this work is central, companies are realizing that they need to pay increased attention to the social dimension of the ESG agenda and ensure “people sustainability”.
+While the environmental aspect of this work is central, companies are realising that they need to pay increased attention to the social dimension of the ESG agenda and ensure “people sustainability”.

 Employee experience methodology